Aces & Eights: Reunion

 D'Lo Brown and Mr. Anderson were scheduled to represent Aces and Eights at TNA: There's No Place Like Home but the event was canceled due to the COVID-19 pandemic.
 However, on the June 23, 2020 episode of Impact!, D'Lo Brown teased the return of the faction by standing up from a chair to reveal an Aces & Eights kutte draped over the back.

-On the June 16, 2022 episode of Impact!, Aces & Eights (represented by Garett Bischoff and Wes Brisco and managed by D'Lo Brown) made their return, losing to Honor No More's Kenny King and Vincent.
+On the June 16, 2022 episode of Impact!, Aces & Eights (represented by Garett Bischoff and Wes Brisco and managed by D'Lo Brown) made their return as fan favorites, losing to Honor No More's Kenny King and Vincent.